BillTheBest/m2x-groovy/README.md

 E. Open the Groovy script file that you want to run.
 The source files can be located in the `src/main/groovy/com/att/m2x/client/examples` folder (in order to satisfy Java packet requirements).

-Replace the following variables with correct values from your M2X account (in the case of Key and Feed ID) and the data you want to store (stream name + value):
+Replace the following variables with correct values from your M2X account (in the case of Key and Device ID) and the data you want to store (stream name + value):

    * `<key>`: Your M2X API key
-   * `<feed id>`: ID of feed to push
+   * `<device id>`: ID of device to push
    * `<stream name>`: Name of stream to push
    * `<value to push>`: Value to push